 A disability, according to the World Health Organization, includes impairments, activity limitations, and participation restrictions.
 Disability can result from a person’s physical, sensory, cognitive, intellectual, or behavioral health.
 One billion people are expected to live with some form of impairment, making it one of the world’s most common health issues.

 Despite this, access to services such as education and employment can be difficult for people with disabilities.
-One way to overcome these constraints is to increase the availability of digital services and content.
+One way to overcome these constraints is to increase the availability of digital services like text-to-speech (TTS) APIs and content.
 A significant part of this is ensuring that people with visual, auditory, cognitive, and intellectual disabilities can use websites and mobile apps.
 Making digital content and services more accessible to people with disabilities can help them live independently and meaningfully participate in society.

 Access to digital content is difficult for people with disabilities.
 Screen reader software, which reads written text aloud, may be beneficial to people with visual impairments.
 For deaf users, audio and video content may require captions or transcripts.
 A more concise presentation of knowledge may be required for people with cognitive limitations.
 Furthermore, content accessible through alternative input modalities, such as switches or eye-gaze sensors, may be required for those with physical disabilities.
 If digital content creators cater to people with different needs, they may reach a larger audience.